 Other areas of engagement

-Through Australia's aid program, we are contributing to greater prosperity in Cambodia and reduced poverty in the Indo-Pacific region.
+Through Australia's aid program, we are contributing to greater prosperity and stability in Cambodia and the region by supporting access to public services and balanced, inclusive economic growth.
 Our aid complements diplomatic and security efforts to address shared challenges including transnational crime, people smuggling and pandemics.

 The Cambodia Aid Investment Plan 2015-2018 outlines three objectives of Australia's aid to Cambodia: improving access to essential infrastructure, increasing agricultural productivity and farmer incomes, and better health and education outcomes.
-In addition, DFAT funds complementary programs to enhance the inclusive participation of people living with a disability, promote the ending of violence against women, support community policing and improve governance.
+In addition, DFAT funds complementary programs to enhance the inclusive participation of people living with a disability, promote the ending of violence against women and improve governance.

 The Extraordinary Chambers in the Courts of Cambodia